KL35kkk/dab-evaluation/README.md

-# 🧭 DAB Evaluation SDK
+# DAB Evaluation SDK

 A lightweight Python framework for evaluating Web3 agents, designed to assess agent capabilities and performance across various task categories with intelligent evaluation strategies.

-## 📋 Overview
+## Overview

 DAB Evaluation SDK provides a flexible, configuration-driven approach to agent evaluation.
 Whether you're testing a single agent on a specific question or running comprehensive benchmarks across entire datasets, the SDK adapts to your needs with automatic method selection, multi-dimensional scoring, and detailed analytics.

 The framework intelligently combines rule-based precision with LLM-based understanding, ensuring fair and accurate assessments even when reference answers aren't available.
 Built with modularity in mind, it separates evaluation logic, task execution, and result summarization for maximum flexibility and extensibility.

-## ✨ Key Capabilities
+## Key Capabilities

-**🎯 Smart Evaluation Selection** - The SDK automatically chooses the most appropriate evaluation method based on your task category.
+**Smart Evaluation Selection** - The SDK automatically chooses the most appropriate evaluation method based on your task category.
 Web retrieval tasks benefit from precise rule-based matching, while complex reasoning tasks leverage LLM understanding.
 For tasks requiring both precision and comprehension, a hybrid approach seamlessly combines both methods.

-**📊 Multi-Dimensional Assessment** - Beyond simple correctness scores, the framework evaluates responses across multiple dimensions including factual accuracy, technical expertise, completeness, and relevance.
+**Multi-Dimensional Assessment** - Beyond simple correctness scores, the framework evaluates responses across multiple dimensions including factual accuracy, technical expertise, completeness, and relevance.
 This gives you a comprehensive view of agent performance, not just a binary pass/fail.

-**🔧 Adaptive Scoring** - When reference answers are available, the system performs detailed format normalization, key fact extraction, and semantic matching.
+**Adaptive Scoring** - When reference answers are available, the system performs detailed format normalization, key fact extraction, and semantic matching.
 When they're not, it falls back to intelligent semantic and relevance scoring, ensuring concise but accurate responses aren't unfairly penalized.

-**📈 Comprehensive Analytics** - Results are automatically aggregated with category-based statistics, success rate analysis, and score distributions.
+**Comprehensive Analytics** - Results are automatically aggregated with category-based statistics, success rate analysis, and score distributions.
 Export to JSON or CSV formats for further analysis or reporting.

-**⚙️ Configuration-Driven** - Define your evaluation setup through clean configuration files (JSON or Python), making it easy to reproduce experiments, share evaluation setups, and manage different testing scenarios.
+**Configuration-Driven** - Define your evaluation setup through clean configuration files (JSON or Python), making it easy to reproduce experiments, share evaluation setups, and manage different testing scenarios.

-## 🚀 Quick Start
+## Quick Start

-### 📦 Installation
+### Installation

 ```bash
 pip install httpx openai sentence-transformers scikit-learn numpy
 ```

-### 💻 Basic Usage
+### Basic Usage

 The SDK uses a configuration-driven approach.
 Start by creating a configuration: